swanson/swanson.github.com/_posts/2013-08-27-have-it-your-way-software.md

 ---
 layout: post
-title: "'Have It Your Way' Software"
+title: "\"Have It Your Way\" Software"
 categories:
 - blog
 ---